-Figure 3.13 CPUE for gwenis (circles) and bull trout (pins) according to capture location in Anderson Lake during Year 7 (2019).
+Figure 3.13 CPUE for gwenis (circles) and bull trout (pins) according to capture location in Anderson Lake during Year 8 (2020).
 See caption under Figure 3.12 for additional information.

-We also considered plotting the relationships between diversion volume (from BR1 and BR2 operations) and sedimentation rate (in Spawning Year ${\rm t}$ ) on gwenis recruitment (in Spawning Year ${\rm t+4}$ ; since the majority of the sample are Age-3 - i.e. 4 years from spawning year to when captured by this program in Seton Lake).
+We also considered plotting the relationships between diversion volume (from BR1 and BR2 operations) and sedimentation rate (in Spawning Year ${\rm t}$) on gwenis recruitment (in Spawning Year ${\rm t+4}$; since the majority of the sample are Age-3 - i.e., 4 years from spawning year to when captured by this program in Seton Lake).
 However, there are currently not enough data points for corresponding years to justify generating such plots.
-For example, the operations (diversion volume and sediment deposition) in 2013 to 2015 would have theoretically affected recruitment of the cohorts that were Age-3 in 2017 to 2019, respectively.
-Because of that time-span between the effect variable and the response variable, there would only be three corresponding data points (for diversion volume vs. Age-3 CPUE), and no corresponding data points for sedimentation (since that monitoring component started in 2016), within the timeframe of the study period to-date.
+For example, the operations (diversion volume and sediment deposition) in 2013 to 2016 would have theoretically affected recruitment of the cohorts that were Age-3 in 2017 to 2020, respectively.
+Because of that timespan between the effect variable and the response variable, there would only be four corresponding data points (for diversion volume vs. Age-3 CPUE), and only one corresponding data point for sedimentation (since that monitoring component started in 2016), within the timeframe of the study period todate.
 With the addition of data from the remaining monitoring years, we will continue to assess the feasibility of evaluating these relationships by the end of the monitoring period.

-Since gwenis catches markedly increased in 2018 and 2019 (relative to previous study years), and bull trout catches declined (relative to 2016 and 2017), we plotted the annual index of abundance for gwenis versus bull trout in each lake to test for a potential effect of bull trout population size on the numbers of gwenis, since they are a preferred prey item (as juvenile fish in Anderson Lake, and across their entire size range in Seton Lake - see sub-section on bull trout stomach contents, below) (Figure 3.14).
-The index of gwenis abundance (CPUE) has varied greatly in Seton Lake with very little corresponding variation in bull trout abundance.
-Whereas, the opposite was true in Anderson Lake.
-Based on the available data there was the unlikely result of a slight positive correlation for each lake (i.e., gwenis abundance increases with bull trout abundance); however, slope was fairly flat and the fit was poor due to the small sample size to-date coupled with the variability among the data points.
+Since gwenis and bull trout catches have been variable among years, we plotted the annual index of abundance for gwenis versus bull trout in each lake to test for a potential effect of bull trout population size on the numbers of gwenis, since they are a preferred prey item (as juvenile fish in Anderson Lake, and across their entire size range in Seton Lake - see sub-section on bull trout stomach contents, below) (Figure 3.14).
+The index of gwenis abundance (CPUE) has varied greatly in Seton Lake with much less corresponding variation in bull trout abundance.
+Whereas the opposite was true in Anderson Lake.
+Based on the available data there was the unlikely result of a slight positive correlation for each lake (i.e., gwenis abundance increases with bull trout abundance); however, the slopes were fairly flat and the fit was poor due to the small sample size to-date coupled with the variability among the data points.
 As such, there is presently no evidence for a direct effect of the observed range of bull trout abundances on gwenis population size within the span of years monitored.

-Figure 3.14 Regressions of the index of abundance (annual CPUE) for gwenis versus bull trout in Seton Lake (solid circles) and Anderson Lake (open circles) for all available study years to-date (2015-2019).
+Figure 3.14 Regressions of the index of abundance (annual CPUE) for gwenis versus bull trout in Seton Lake (solid circles) and Anderson Lake (open circles) for all available study years to-date (2015-2020).